tracipotocnik/leasetheweb/wp-content/plugins/photo-gallery/readme.txt

 = Photo Gallery Add-ons =
 [Ecommerce Add-on](https://10web.io/plugins/wordpress-photo-gallery/) - Display your digital content and sell it directly from your website.
-[Facebook Integration Add-on](https://10web.io/plugins/wordpress-photo-gallery/)  -  Display Facebook photos and videos within Photo Gallery Pro without additional efforts.
 [Export/Import Add-on](https://10web.io/plugins/wordpress-photo-gallery/)  Export/import galleries, albums and all related data from one WordPress site to another.

 ###IMPORTANT:
 If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Support Forum](https://wordpress.org/support/plugin/photo-gallery) in our website.
-If you do not find a solution here, do not hesitate to [click here to contact us](https://10web.io/contact-us/).

 == Installation ==